= ann.Synapse(

 At the post-synaptic level

-The local parameters and variables of a projection (synapse-specific) should better be accessed through the Dendrite object, which gathers for a single post-synaptic neuron all synapses belonging to the projection.
+To minimize memory access, the local parameters and variables of a projection can be accessed through the Dendrite object, which gathers for a single post-synaptic neuron all synapses belonging to the projection.

 Each dendrite stores the parameters and variables of the corresponding synapses as attributes, as populations do for neurons.
 You can loop over all post-synaptic neurons receiving synapses with the dendrites